 Boys Love (First Movie) – 2006

 Reaction and Critique: No matter how flimsy, predictable or incredible the storyline might be, I am convinced that the acting will somehow save a movie.
 I watch BL movies to enjoy myself and focus on the acting.
 Other reviewers will attempt to justify or even rationalize the story behind, but I put the spotlight on the performance.
-In the case of Boys Love - both Takumi Saitoh and Yoshikazu Kotani - performed quite well, especially Saitoh.
-He exudes a certain sensuality without going overboard.
-His lithe physique reminds me of male models who exude youthful innocence and can make any clothes look good.
-IKotani for his part played his role as a 'matter-of-fact', just like an ordinary company staff doing his 9 to 5 job, but he had his moments.
+In the case of Boys Love – both Takumi Saitoh and Yoshikazu Kotani – performed well enough, especially Saitoh.
+Ikotani for his part played his role as a ‘matter-of-fact’, just like an ordinary company staff doing his 9 to 5 job, but he had his moments.
 The scene in the swimming pool was both funny and romantic, they somehow managed to click together and this ambiguous chemistry translated into something noteworthy.
 The ending, however, is another story.

 – – –